3 days on the Isle of Wight

 Old Thatch Teashop

-Indulge in one of the many options of cream teas at this 17th century thatched building, a former fishermen cottage and most probably the oldest building in Shanklin.
+Indulge in one of the many options of cream teas at this 17th century teahouse, a former fishermen cottage and most probably the oldest building in Shanklin.

 Gallybagger cheese, black garlic and honeycomb doughnuts: all local delicacies to indulge in.
 Being an island, the Isle of Wight is almost free from big chains and it is so easy to buy local products.
 Enjoy! ☺